73 fun facts about Israel

 - In Israel, a meal without a salad is not a meal.
 Even breakfast.

-- Tel Aviv has over 4,000 Bauhaus buildings, the largest concentration of Bauhaus buildings of any city in the world.
+- Tel Aviv has more than 4,000 Bauhaus buildings, the largest concentration of Bauhaus buildings of any city in the world.

 - An Israeli company has developed the world’s first autonomous beehive.
 It can house up to 40 bee colonies (around 2 million bees) and take care of their health and upkeep with a simple app.